lderoeck/AI-Project/README.md

 # AI-Project
-Recommender system for the AI Project course based on Content-based Recommender Systems
+Content-based recommender system for the AI Project course

 ## Content-based recommender
-Content-based recommenders only rely on the data obtainable from the items themselves to be able to compute the similarity between items.
+Content-based recommenders rely only on the data obtainable from the items themselves to be able to compute the similarity between items.
 This approach has several advantages over user-based recommenders, like circumventing the cold start problem.
 We do not need well-established user-item relations to be able to recommend items to users, we can recommend items from the moment a user interacts with it's first item.

 ## Data
 The test data that will be used for this recommender is a snapshot of the steam dataset from 2019, located [here](http://deepx.ucsd.edu/public/jmcauley/steam/).
-* steam_games: A collection of all games present on the steam platform
+* `steam_games`: A collection of all games present on the steam platform
-* australian_user_items: Steam users along with the games they own.
+* `australian_user_items`: Steam users along with the games they own.
-* australian_user_reviews: Reviews made by steam users.
+* `australian_user_reviews`: Reviews made by steam users.

 This dataset provides us with items (games), users and user-item interactions in the form of their game library and user reviews of games.
 These reviews are either positive or negative.